 Conduct in-person or virtual visits/check-ins with the CSB program leadership to ensure compliance with the scope and requirements of services; and to review outcomes, which include challenges and successes of the programs.

-Program Service RequirementsOutpatient Services
+2. Outpatient Services

 Scope of Services and Deliverables